dljones555/bank-simulator/README.md

 the producer-consumer pattern (customers would be producers, tellers consumers), BlockingCollection, WPF for UI, etc.

-Some excellent resource related to multithreading and concurrent programming in .NET:
+Some excellent resources related to multithreading and concurrent programming in .NET:

 Threading in C#, by Joe Albahari - free ebook http://www.albahari.com/threading/